Stichtite Meaning and Properties

 Stichtite History

-Stichtite is believed to be a stone of rescue, recovery and forgiveness.
+Stichtite meaning is linked to rescue, recovery and forgiveness.
 The gemstone is thought to help heal unresolved issues and emotional issues by promoting feelings of love and compassion.
 Metaphysical healers use stichtite to assist in restoring emotional and physical health after illness, depression or emotional trauma.
-Stichtite has a strong effect on the heart, third eye and crown chakras.
+Stichtite meaning is associated with the heart, third eye and crown chakras.

 Stichtite is a mineral, a hydrated magnesium chromium carbonate, which can be usually found in igneous and metamorphic rock.
 Stichtite is formed as an alteration product of chromite containing serpentine.
 Australia is a major source for stichtite, but it has also been found in Brazil, Canada, India, Morocco, Russia, Scotland and Sweden.

-Stichtite is very soft with a Mohs hardness of 1-1/2 to 2, and should be treated with care.
-Clean stichtite with a soft dry cloth.
-Wash with warm, soapy water and a soft cloth or soft brush.
+Stichtite is very soft, with a Mohs hardness of 1-1/2 to 2, and should be treated with care.
+Clean stichtite with a soft dry cloth or wash with warm, soapy water and a soft cloth or soft brush.
 Dry thoroughly.
-Do not apply harsh cleaning products that can include bleach and acid.
+Do not apply harsh cleaning products, including bleach and acid.
 Do not use ultrasonic cleaners or steamers.

 Designing with Stichtite